zhujiedong/racir/README.md

+this is the forked repo of [jstinzi/racir](https://github.com/jstinzi/racir), and revised the code for personal convenience.

+# basic use:

+* fist find the outliers with `find_cut`

+* use `racircheck` to find the best fit for the corrected data (optional, but advised for checking the quality of the data)

+* use `racircal` to return the corrected data measured with leaf

 # The racir R package

 The goal of racir is to provide fast and easy analysis of rapid A/Ci response